 If yes, select the Good Clinical Practice CITI educational course.

 The GCP educational course is a condition of IRB approval for Principal Investigators and Co-Principal Investigators conducting interventional clinical studies.
-It is optional for all others.
+Initial and continuing education (every 3 years) will be required.

 Are you engaged in research subject to FDA Good Laboratory Practice (GLP) regulations (21 CFR 58)?